MTG-04 Mortgages - discharges

 1 Discharge of Mortgage Form

-If only some of the Mortgagees are discharging, a Discharge of Mortgage (part of moneys and some of the mortgagees) form should be used.
+If only some of the Mortgagees are discharging, a Discharge of Mortgage (part of moneys and some of the mortgagees) form - available from the Land Titling Form page - should be used.
 This is an alternative to lodging a transfer of mortgage.

 A discharge may be: